Solidroad + Docebo Integration Guide

 How to find a course’s ID in Docebo: Open the course in Docebo and look at the web address.
 The ID is the number at the end, for example .../course/edit/229 means the course ID is 229.

-Step 7: Add the assignment link to your Docebo course
+Step 8: Add the Additional Path to the Docebo Course